 If you can write C++ and wish to make your own modifications to the firmware, then you can find the firmware source and build instructions at https://github.com/dc42/PanelDueFirmware.

 OEM versions of PanelDue

-We can produce OEM versions of PanelDue with a company logo on the startup screen or other custom firmware modifications to special order.
+We can produce OEM versions of PanelDue with a company logo on the startup screen.
+This is a free service we offer to OEM customers who order at least 10 PanelDue controller boards directly from Escher3D.
+We can also do other custom firmware modifications to special order.